PDF Viewer in ASP.NET Core: Display PDFs Inline with C#

 Page layout controls include custom paper sizes, orientation settings, and margin configuration.
 Typography support covers full web font rendering via CSS @font-face declarations, meaning documents match your brand fonts exactly.
 You can also embed and resize images within PDF pages, giving you complete control over visual fidelity.

 For document manipulation, IronPDF lets you merge or split existing PDFs, add or remove individual pages, and extract text and images programmatically.
-JavaScript execution before capture supports dynamic charts and data visualisations -- useful when generating reports that rely on client-side rendering libraries like Chart.js or D3.js.
+JavaScript execution before capture supports dynamic charts and data visualizations -- useful when generating reports that rely on client-side rendering libraries like Chart.js or D3.js.

 These capabilities mean you can produce polished, print-ready documents directly from your application without a separate document processing layer.